 Here is a one-page summary of our approach, grant categories and some of our grantees.

-As of December 31, 2014, Sandler Foundation had made charitable grants exceeding $700 million, with the majority of the funds distributed since 2006.
+As of December 31, 2022, Sandler Foundation had made charitable grants in excess of $1.2 billion.